looqbox/guide/docs/R-Scripts.md

 #### Test Block

-This block is used to test your response from **RStudio**, allowing you to simulate our parser and test your script without saving it in Looqbox client.
+This block is a S3 object and is used to test your response from **RStudio**, allowing you to simulate our parser and test your script without saving it in Looqbox client.
 If you have configured your Looqbox addin correctly, you can run your script using **Ctrl + Shift + S** and it will be published to your client.

 In this block you should assign test values to any entities that your script calls for.